olinickalls/R4-Teaching/README.md

 You will require Python version 3.6 or higher.
 I generally run Python 3.7 (latest 3.7 version is 3.7.12 at the time of writing) though later versions up to and including 3.10 _should_ run OK.
 Please contact me if you have any issues.

+Of note, there were significant improvements in error messages in 3.10 and I would recommend using at least this version if you are starting out to lear Python.

 - Python Download https://www.python.org/downloads/

-The code is specifically designed to be as platform-agnostic as possible, and should run on PC, MacOs and Linux without too much fuss.
+The code is _generally_ designed to be as platform-agnostic as possible, and should _generally_ run on PC, MacOs and Linux without too much fuss.
+Do note that I am coding this on Windows - if you run into any bugs, please do tell me, or even better, raise a pull request.

 While Anaconda (https://www.anaconda.com/) is a very good package that makes some of this easier, it comes with its own problems.
 Should you want to work more with GPU acceleration and difficult to install scientific tools, Anaconda is excellent.
 For these lectures, unless you know what you are doing, I advise using the 'simple' Python installation from Python.org as above.